k9securityio/cedar-py/README.md

 * Enhance the library with additional functionality you need
 * Add test cases, particularly those from [`cedar-integration-tests`](https://github.com/k9securityio/cedar-py/issues/3)

-You can reach peopel interested in this project in the `cedar-py` channel of the Cedar Policy Slack workspace.
+You can reach people interested in this project in the `#cedar-py` channel of the [Cedar Policy Slack workspace](https://communityinviter.com/apps/cedar-policy/cedar-policy-language).